remi-daigle/2017-CHONe-Data/README.md

 =======

-This repository is [Software Carpentry](http://software-carpentry.org)'s template for creating websites for workshops.
+This repository is the [Data Carpentry](http://datacarpentry.org)'s template for creating websites for workshops.

 1. Do *not* fork this repository directly on GitHub.